-- Press the button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing."

-- When prompted, say "List Phones." - The Uconnect® Phone will play the phone names of all paired mobile phones in order from the highest to the lowest priority.
-To "Select" or "Delete" a paired phone being announced, press the "VR button and say "Select" or "Delete."
+- Push the Phone button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - When prompted, say "List Phones." - The Uconnect® Phone will play the phone names of all paired mobile phones in order from the highest to the lowest priority.
+To "Select" or "Delete" a paired phone being announced, push the Voice Command ("EVR button and say "Select" or "Delete."
 Also, see the next two sections for an alternate way to "Select" or "Delete" a paired phone.